-The Canadian Firearms Program (CFP) was created in 1996 to oversee the administration of the Firearms Act and its accompanying regulations, including licensing and registering firearms and overseeing national firearms safety training standards.
-The CFP, which is administered by the Royal Canadian Mounted Police, also provides operational support to law enforcement agencies in Canada through its database, the Canadian Firearms Information System.
-The database contains the names of firearms licence holders (those individuals allowed to possess and acquire certain classes of firearms) and of those who possess registration certificates (which are required for restricted and prohibited firearms).
+The Canadian Firearms Program (CFP) was created in 1996 to oversee the administration of the Firearms Act and its accompanying regulations.
+Its administration falls under the responsibility of the Royal Canadian Mounted Police (RCMP).
+The CFP also provides operational support to law enforcement organizations through its database, the Canadian Firearms Information System, which contains the names of firearms licence (which allow individuals to possess and acquire certain classes of firearms) holders and registration certificates (which are required for restricted and prohibited firearms).

-The Firearms Act and the Code refer to a variety of officials who are tasked with implementing and monitoring Canada's firearms framework:
+The Firearms Act and the Code refer to a variety of positions and individuals who are tasked with implementing and monitoring Canada's firearms framework.

-- chief firearms officer (CFO) A CFO is appointed by the federal or provincial government and is in charge of the CFP in a specific province or territory. - firearms officer Firearms officers have certain duties under the Firearms Act.
-Such officers may be appointed by a provincial minister, or in the case of a territory, the Minister of Public Safety and Emergency Preparedness.
-If there is a matter where no firearms officer has been appointed, one may be appointed for the matter by the Minister of Public Safety and Emergency Preparedness.
-A firearms officer appointed in those circumstances is able to accomplish any of the duties and functions of the CFO if the firearms officer has been designated in writing (section 99 of the Firearms Act).
-The title "firearms officer" can be given to many officers who fall under the authority of the CFO of a province or territory. - Registrar of Firearms The Registrar of Firearms is appointed pursuant to section 82 of the Firearms Act and is responsible for establishing and maintaining the Canadian Firearms Registry. - Commissioner of Firearms The Commissioner of Firearms is appointed by the Governor in Council pursuant to section 81.1 of the Firearms Act.
-The Commissioner is responsible for the administration of the Firearms Act to the extent that those duties and responsibilities are delegated by the Minister of Public Safety and Emergency Preparedness.
+• Chief firearms officer: A chief firearms officer is appointed by the federal or provincial government and is in charge of the firearms program in a specific province or territory.

+- Firearms officer: Firearms officers have certain duties under the Firearms Act.
+Such officers may be appointed by a provincial minister, or in the case of a territory, the federal minister.
+If there is a matter where no firearms officer has been appointed, one may be appointed for the matter by the federal Minister of Public Safety and Emergency Preparedness.
+They are able to accomplish any duties and functions of the chief firearms officer if designated in writing (section 99, Firearms Act).
+"Firearms officer" is more of a general title, and can be the title of many officers who fall under the authority of the chief firearms officer of a province or territory. - Registrar of Firearms: The Registrar of Firearms is appointed pursuant to section 82 of the Firearms Act and is responsible for the establishing and maintaining the Canadian Firearms Registry. - Commissioner of Firearms: The Commissioner of Firearms is appointed by Cabinet pursuant to section 81.1 of the Firearms Act.
+The Commissioner is responsible for the administration of the Firearms Act to the extent that those duties and responsibilities are delegated by the federal Minister of Public Safety and Emergency Preparedness.

 In 2000, the Supreme Court of Canada examined questions concerning the constitutional validity of the licensing and registration provisions introduced by the Firearms Act.
 In its Reference re Firearms Act (Can.) decision upholding the Firearms Act, the Court found that the Firearms Act "is directed to enhancing public safety by controlling access to firearms through prohibitions and penalties."
 In short, the regime endeavours to deter and reduce the misuse of firearms.
+10

-Since the enactment of Bill C-19, An Act to amend the Criminal Code and the Firearms Act (short title: Ending the Long-gun Registry Act)8 in 2012, non-restricted firearms are no longer required to be registered in Canada.
+Since the enactment of the Act to amend the Criminal Code and the Firearms Act (Ending the Long Gun Registry Act 11) in 2012, non-restricted firearms are no longer required to be registered in Canada.
+However, the registration of restricted and prohibited firearms is still compulsory.

-A licence permitting the possession of the specific class of firearm is required in order to possess it.
-Additionally, restricted and prohibited firearms must be registered and a registration certificate must be held in order to legally possess them.9
+In the Code, firearms are divided into three categories, non-restricted, 12 restricted 13 and prohibited.
+14 A licence permitting the possession of the specific classification of firearm is required in order to possess it.
+Additionally, restricted and prohibited firearms must be registered and a registration certificate must be held in order to legally possess them.
+15

-In 2015, Bill C-42, An Act to amend the Firearms Act and the Criminal Code and to make a related amendment and a consequential amendment to other Acts (short title: Common Sense Firearms Licensing Act), received Royal Assent.
-10 This bill, among other things, modified provisions relating to the classification of firearms and made a variety of changes to the firearms licensing regime.
+In 2015, Bill C-42, the Common Sense Firearms Licensing Act, received Royal Assent.
+16 This bill, among other things, modified provisions relating to the classification of firearms and made a variety of changes to the firearms licencing regime.
+17